widelands/widelands/doc/sphinx/source/introduction.rst

    include "scripting/coroutine.lua"                              -- for sleep()
    include "scripting/win_conditions/win_condition_functions.lua" -- for broadcast_objective()

+   -- Some variable which get used throughout this win condition:

-   -- For translations, textdomain must be win_conditions local textdomain = "win_conditions"
+   local textdomain = "win_conditions"                  -- For translations, textdomain must be win_conditions
    push_textdomain(textdomain)

-   local wc_name = "Harvest logs"
+   local wc_name = "Harvest logs"                       -- The name of win condition, not localized local wc_descname = _("Harvest logs")                -- wc_descname has to be exactly like wc_name, because it
-   -- This needs to be exactly like wc_name, but localized, because wc_name -- will be used as the key to fetch the translation in C++ local wc_descname = _("Harvest logs") local wc_version = 1 local wc_desc = _("The first player with 200 logs in his headquarter wins!")
+                                                        -- will be used as the key to fetch the translation in C++

+   local wc_version = 1                                 -- The version of this win condition

+   local wc_desc = _("The first player with 200 logs in his headquarter wins!")

-   local wc_definition = {                              -- The array defining the win condition
+   local wc_definition = {                              -- The table defining the win condition
       name = wc_name,
       description = wc_desc,
-      peaceful_mode_allowed = true,
-      func = function()                                 -- The function processing the win condition local plrs = wl.Game().players                 -- All players broadcast_objective("win_condition",           -- Set objective with win condition for all players wc_descname,
+      peaceful_mode_allowed = true,                     -- Enabling the checkbox for peaceful mode in game setup menu func = function()                                 -- The function processing the win condition broadcast_objective("win_condition",           -- Set objective with win condition for all players wc_descname,
                              wc_desc)
+         local plrs = wl.Game().players                 -- All players
          local winner = nil                             -- No winner yet local losers = {}                              -- Table of loosers
-         local map = wl.Game().map                      -- Access to map objects
+         local map = wl.Game().map                      -- To get access to map objects

-         while not winner do                            -- Iterate all players, check if he is the winner sleep(5000)                                 -- Do this every 5 seconds for idx, p in ipairs(plrs) do               -- Iterate the players array
+         while not winner do                            -- The main loop, it will run as long there is no winner sleep(5000)                                 -- Do this every 5 seconds for idx, p in ipairs(plrs) do               -- Iterate all players

                local sf = map.player_slots[p.number].starting_field    -- The starting field of this player local hq = sf.immovable                  -- The headquarters of this player if hq:get_wares("log") >= 200 then       -- Check if more than 200 logs are stored
-                  winner = p                            -- This player is the winner losers = plrs                         -- Store all players and ... table.remove(losers,idx)              -- ... remove the winner from the losers table end
+                  winner = p                            -- This player is the winner! losers = plrs                         -- Store all players and ... table.remove(losers,idx)              -- ... remove the winner from the losers table end
             end
          end

-         push_textdomain(textdomain)                    -- Each function containing localized strings -- needs pushing the textdomain again
+         push_textdomain(textdomain)                    -- Each part containing localized strings -- needs pushing the textdomain again
          for idx,p in ipairs(losers) do                 -- Iterate all losers and send the status p:send_to_inbox(_("You lost!"),